chairc/Integrated-Design-Diffusion-Model/README.md

 ### About the Model

-This diffusion model is based on the classic DDPM (Denoising Diffusion Probabilistic Models) and DDIM (Denoising Diffusion Implicit Models) presented in the papers "[Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239)" and "[Denoising Diffusion Implicit Models](https://arxiv.org/abs/2010.02502)."
+This diffusion model is based on the classic DDPM (Denoising Diffusion Probabilistic Models), DDIM (Denoising Diffusion Implicit Models) and PLMS (Pseudo Numerical Methods for Diffusion Models on Manifolds) presented in the papers "[Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239)", "[Denoising Diffusion Implicit Models](https://arxiv.org/abs/2010.02502)" and "[Pseudo Numerical Methods for Diffusion Models on Manifolds](https://openreview.net/forum?id=PlKWVd2yBkY)".

 We named this project IDDM: Integrated Design Diffusion Model.
 It aims to reproduce the model, write trainers and generators, and improve and optimize certain algorithms and network structures.
 This repository is **actively maintained**.